THINGS TO DO IN TALKEETNA, AK

 River rafting and glacier tour guide company based out of Chickaloon Alaska.
 Nova Alaska also features a multi-day fly-in rafting trip on Talkeetna River.

-3-hour zipline tour offering 7 lines, 6 sky bridges, and a dual line race at the end.
+3-hour zipline tour offering 6 sky bridges, and a dual line race at the end.

-Small, locally owned and operated dog sled tour company offering summer and winter tours guided by a veteran musher and 5 time Iditarod finisher.
+Small, locally owned and operated dog sled tour company offering summer and winter tours guided by a veteran musher and 4-time Iditarod finisher.
 Located in the Talkeetna area.
+GUESTS RECEIVE A 10% DISCOUNT!

 ACTIVITIES & TOURS